LUNCH AND LEARN

 NEXUS has conducted training seminars for architects, contractors, Building Department officials, Naval Facilities Engineering Command (NAVFAC), and the US Army Corp of Engineers on all aspects of building envelope design, installation and testing nationwide.

-Like most things in life, an efficient thermal envelope is only as good as its weakest link.
+An efficient thermal envelope is only as good as its weakest link.
 Thermal bridges short-circuit insulation and quickly diminish the effectiveness of a thermal envelope.
-This course will illustrate common thermal bridging details, the issues associated with them, and detailing options to correct the problem.
+Repetitive thermal bridging will render insulation ineffective, and localized thermal bridging can cause condensation and moisture issues inside framing cavities or on the interior of a building.
+This course will look at common thermal bridging details, the issues associated with them, and detailing options to correct the problem.
+We will also review a couple case studies where thermal modeling was used to assess the effect of thermal bridging on an assembly as a whole and at isolated details.

-Selecting windows can be a tricky endeavor for any seasoned architect.
-There are many factors to consider when specifying windows, including cost, performance requirements of the, and minimum performance requirements in the IBC.
-This presentation outlines the basic code requirements and explain how to properly select, specify, and review submittals for windows to ensure that they meet the requirements set out for the project.
+Windows are an important part of any project and selecting windows can be a tricky endeavor for any seasoned architect.
+There are many factors to consider when specifying windows, including cost, performance requirements of the owner, and minimum performance requirements in the IBC.
+This presentation will outline the basic code requirements and explain how to properly select, specify, and review submittals for windows to ensure that they meet the requirements set out for the project.

 Vapor Barriers and Water Content in Walls